Description of Organization

 In 2014, a grant in the amount of $600 was awarded for expenses to pursue the Collaboration Grant with New York Center for Contemplative Care, Brooklyn Zen Center and Auburn Theological Seminary

-In 2012, a Women in Buddhism grant in the amount of $2,500 was awarded in order to bring leading female Buddhist teachers to the NYU campus, provide a safe space to discuss the experience of female Buddhist practitioners and leaders, and to support the practice and leadership of young women Buddhists on campus.
+In 2012, a Women in Buddhism grant was awarded in order to bring leading female Buddhist teachers to the NYU campus, provide a safe space to discuss the experience of female Buddhist practitioners and leaders, and to support the practice and leadership of young women Buddhists on campus.
 These talks were filmed and posted to the program’s website and shared via social media for future re-use, as well as for viewing at other colleges, universities, and meditation communities around the globe.